Envex

-Envex is a company which develops financial instruments for electricity trading and emissions trading under the Clean Energy Bill 2011 and other environmental markets in Australia.
+Envex was an Australian financial services company that developed financial instruments for electricity trading and emissions trading under the Clean Energy Bill 2011 and other environmental markets in Australia.
+Its website was closed around 2013.

 History

 The company was founded in February 2008 as a joint venture between Macquarie Group Limited and the Financial and Energy Exchange.
 In July of the same year Climate Exchange PLC, owner of the European Climate Exchange and the Chicago Climate Exchange, acquired a stake in Envex.
 Following the purchase of the European Climate Exchange by ICE, ICE also became the holder of Envex.